-- Finally, Locate and Open your unsaved PowerPoint file to save them on the desired location of your choice.
+- Finally, Locate and Open your unsaved PowerPoint file to save them in the desired location of your choice.

 AutoRecover is a built-in feature that helps users to recover unsaved PowerPoint.
-If you have enabled the AutoRecover function on your Microsoft PowerPoint application then, it creates a copy of the unsaved PowerPoint file.
-Hence you can restore your unsaved PowerPoint files using the copied PPT file created by the AutoRecover function.
+If you have enabled the AutoRecover function on your Microsoft PowerPoint application then, this method is for you to get back the unsaved PPT file.

 - Open a new PowerPoint file.

 - Click the File tab and then, select Options.